Learn about comfort and quality-of-life care for people and their families living with life-limiting illness.

 Patients can still receive care but the intent is to improve the person’s quality of life rather than cure the disease.

-Hospice residences provide a home-like setting, and are often physically attached to a residential care facility, hospital or other type of housing where hospice palliative care is provided on a 24-hour basis.
+Hospice residences provide a home-like setting, and are often physically attached to a long term care facility, hospital or other type of housing where hospice palliative care is provided on a 24-hour basis.

 - Canadian Hospice Palliative Care Association